 PLEASE NOTE: Given the unprecedented challenges of the COVID-19 crisis, WHSC has innovated to offer training essentials in live, real-time virtual classrooms.
 All that is required is a high-speed internet connection and a computer with a functioning camera and audio.
 So equipped, participants learn from a WHSC-qualified instructor alongside other remote learners in interactive sessions conducted from the safety of their home or workplace.
-Please note, to help ensure the integrity of the learning experience mobile devices like smartphones and tablets are not permitted.
+Please note, to help ensure the integrity of the learning experience smartphones are not permitted.

 For now, these and our in-person Working at Heights training are the only WHSC-scheduled training options available.
 To sign up for any of these options see our Training Registration page or Working at Heights Training page .